Understanding Racketeering and How It Affects Society

 Modern-day examples of racketeering get even more interesting.
 Cyber extortion occurs when the racketeer demands money or they will seize or damage electronic data, like computer data.
 An example would be if a hacker gains access to your computer, possibly through discovering your password, and uses that access to either damage your data or use your data in some way that is detrimental to you unless you pay them a large sum of money.

 Another example of cyber extortion is credit card fraud.
 Criminals place credit and debit card skimmers on gasoline pumps to capture the data from them.
-The patrons of gasoline stations often don’t realize the skimmers are there and fall prey to the extortion.
+The patrons of gasoline stations often don’t realize the skimmers are there and fall prey.
 Other examples of modern-day racketeering are human trafficking, bribery, wire fraud, identity theft, illegal gambling, money laundering, and more.